bdeckard92/dupUT/README.md

 ### Lesson Plans

-You will find grading rubrics, links to slide decks and time trackers, and lesson plans in [02-lesson-plans](02-lesson-plans).
+In addition to lesson plans, you will find the following in [02-lesson-plans](./02-lesson-plans):

+* Grading rubrics

+* Links to slide decks (where applicable)

 📝 These materials are _not_ to be shared with students.